 As a non-profit organization we donate the net proceeds from the Tour to educational and horticultural projects or to community gardens.
-Last year's beneficiaries were:
+This year's beneficiaries are:

 2014 Ticket OutletsTicket books will be on sale at the end of May at the following locations for $18 each.